 The difference between these cake pops and others you may have tried is that these are 100% homemade.
 There’s no box cake mix or canned frosting, which results in a totally unique cake pop experience.
 You can actually TASTE the homemade.
-The love, the passion, and the care that goes into creating each adorable pop.

-Today we’ll go over all my tips, tricks, and secrets to crafting the peeeeerfect pop as well as the homemade vanilla cake and vanilla buttercream used inside.
+Today I’ll go over all my tips, tricks, and secrets to crafting the perfect pop as well as the homemade vanilla cake and vanilla buttercream used inside.
 There’s lots of ground to cover so let’s pop right to it.
-(Can’t stop with my nerdiness right now.)
+(Couldn’t help myself!)

-Since we’re leaving the box cake mix and canned frosting on the store shelves, we’ll need to take a little extra time to prep both from scratch.
-I always make the cake the night before, then finish the cake pops the next day.
-Here’s the general process:
+Since we’re leaving the box cake mix and canned frosting on the store shelves, we’ll need to take extra time to prep both from scratch.
+Here’s an overview of the process:

-- Make homemade frosting.
+- Make vanilla buttercream frosting.

-- Crumble cake into homemade frosting.
+- Crumble cake into frosting and mix.

-- Roll into balls.
+- Roll the mixture into balls.

 - EAT!

-Super basic recipes for both the vanilla cake and frosting, but I do encourage you to use the correct size pan for the cake.
+My recipe for vanilla cake is very straightforward.
+It’s basically a scaled-down version of my favorite vanilla layer cake.
+I encourage you to use the correct size pan for the cake.
 This cake is too large for a typical 9-inch cake pan.
-You’ll need to use a 9-inch springform pan since it rises quite high.
-Or you can use an 11×7 pan instead.
+You’ll need to use a 9-inch springform pan because it rises quite high.
+Or you can use an 11×7-inch pan instead.
 A 10-inch springform pan would work as well.

-Now it’s time to crumble the cake up and mix with your frosting.
+Now it’s time to crumble the cake and mix with your frosting.

-(Crumbling the cake into the frosting sounds super weird when you think about it and that’s exactly what cake pops are– super weird when you think about it.
+(Crumbling the cake into the frosting sounds super weird when you think about it and that’s exactly what cake pops are—super weird when you think about it.
 It’s cake and frosting mixed together to form a truffle-like ball.
 Pop a stick in it and dunk into coating.
 Yep, it’s weirdly delicious and awesome and you need to embrace it.)

 Once the two are mixed together, it’s time to roll the mixture into balls.
-And here’s my trick for doing so.

-It’s easier to roll the cake + frosting mixture into perfectly round balls if it’s cold.
-And what I do is roll the balls up right after the two are mixed together.
-They’re pretty misshapen because the cake + frosting mixture is super moist– and at room temperature.
-So then I chill the balls in the refrigerator for at least 2 hours.
-After that, I give them another little roll to smooth out the sides.
+Success Tip #1: It’s easier to roll the cake + frosting mixture into perfectly round balls if it’s cold.
+So what I do is roll the balls right after the two are mixed together.
+They’re pretty misshapen because the cake + frosting mixture is super moist—and at room temperature.
+Chill the balls in the refrigerator for at least 2 hours.
+After that, give them another quick roll to smooth out the sides.
 When they’re cold, they’re easier to smooth out and form perfectly round shapes.

-Now let’s dunk.
-You can dip the cake balls into pure white chocolate, which is what I prefer for best taste, but that stuff is pretty expensive.
+Now let’s dunk!
+You can dip the cake balls in melted white chocolate, which is what I prefer for the best taste, but that stuff is pretty expensive.
 And you need a good amount for all 40 cake pops!
-You can use candy melts/candy coating instead.
-I give both options in the recipe below along with notes for each choice.
+If desired, you can use candy melts/candy coating instead.

 - A 2-cup glass liquid measuring cup is the perfect depth for dipping the cake pops.

-- Tinting the coating brings a fun POP of color!
+Tinting the coating brings a fun POP of color!
 I usually stick to just white + one other color.
-Or two colors maximum.
-The teal color I use here is Americolor gel food coloring in teal.
+Again, you can use colored candy melts for the coating or you can tint the white chocolate with gel food coloring.
+Then of course you can mix up what sprinkles you use!

 Homemade Cake Pops